Princess festival underway in Lake Ronkonkoma

 Lake Ronkonkoma starts tradition with weekend-long princess festival

-The first annual Princess of the Lake Festival is being held Saturday and Sunday to celebrate the progress of a 32-foot-tall sculpture of the mythical princess and to bring the community together, said organizer Ellyn Okvist.
+The first Princess of the Lake Festival, being held Saturday and Sunday, celebrates the progress of a 32-foot-tall sculpture of the mythical princess and to bring the community together, said organizer Ellyn Okvist.
 Dozens of local artists and vendors lined Lake Shore Road displaying their wares, including dreamcatchers, wood carved signs, handmade drums and artisanal soaps at the event sponsored by the Lake Ronkonkoma Heritage Association and the state Division of Tourism.

 “We wanted to start a new tradition in town and to honor the tree,” said Okvist, who hopes this will be the first of many festivals to come.

 The beech was one of five planted by the Newton family more than 200 years ago around the lake.
 Three trees survived and were designated historic landmarks by the Suffolk County Legislature in 2012.
-The European Copper Red Beech tree died a few years later, and the Lake Ronkonkoma Heritage Association asked a local sculptor if he could help preserve the landmark.
+The copper red beech died a few years later, and the Lake Ronkonkoma Heritage Association asked a local sculptor if he could help preserve the landmark.

 Todd Arnett has a studio down the street from the tree, which had stood more than 100 feet tall, and he had always admired it.